The Danish blocking system

 - Save the Children Denmark

-The system to block child pornography on the Internet was launched in 2005.
+The system to block child sexual abuse material on the Internet was launched in 2005.

 How the system works